 Anxiety disorders can be effectively treated.
 Treatment should always be based on a comprehensive evaluation of the child and family, and families play a vital, supportive role in the process.

-Treatment recommendations may include cognitive behavioral therapy for the child, with the focus being to help the child or adolescent learn skills to manage his or her anxiety and to help him or her master the situations that contribute to the anxiety.
+Generalized anxiety treatment recommendations may include cognitive behavioral therapy for the child, with the focus being to help the child or adolescent learn skills to manage his or her anxiety and to help him or her master the situations that contribute to the anxiety.
 Family therapy and consultation with the child’s school may also be recommended.
 Therapy might include social skills and relaxation training as well as exposure treatment.

 Some children may also benefit from treatment with antidepressant or anti-anxiety medication to help them feel calmer.